klarawust/greekingout/src/pages/blog/2023-11-07-Vouliagmeni.md

 # A relaxing day at Lake Vouliagmeni

 We had an amazing, relaxing day at Lake Vouliagmeni.
 It took us about an hour with public transport from our home, which is pretty good.
-We also got to experience some fish spa (warning: feet pictures)😁🐟
+We also got to experience some fish spa (warning: feet pic)😁🐟

 ![Lake Vuliagment](/images/lake_vouliagmeni.webp)
 ![Fish Spa](/images/fish_spa.webp)